Involuntary admission for alcohol/drug users.

 Others attend the program because they have no choice in the matter but they will not give their all.
 They will be in the treatment program just to “serve their time”.
 Usually, people like these equate treatment to prison.
 Therefore in cases like this, it’s likely going to be a waste of everyone’s time because even after the treatment the person will still go back and use drugs/drink alcohol.

-Though sobriety is considered as an individual’s choice, research has shown that most people who are admitted involuntarily in rehab have the same equal chances of recovering as those admitted voluntarily.
+Though sobriety is considered an individual’s choice, research has shown that most people who are admitted involuntarily in rehab have the same equal chances of recovering as those admitted voluntarily.
 So there is hope for everyone affected by this disease called addiction be the person is willing or not.

 For more information and assistance in involuntary admission for your loved ones, please contact us today.